lennerd/VipxBotDetectBundle/Resources/doc/index.md

 ### Automatically authenticate Bots

 The bundle also has a listener, which when turned on authenticates visting bots e.g. to use this information in your controller.
-To enable the listener you must change `use_listener` to `true`.
-(Defaults to `false`).
+To enable the listener you must change `use_listener` to `true` (defaults to `false`).

 ``` yaml
 vipx_bot_detect: